byrdie/iris-hinode-meeting-2024/abstract.md

+# Inverting ESIS Observations of the Solar Transition Region using Convolutional Neural Networks

 The EUV Snapshot Imaging Spectrograph (ESIS) is a sounding rocket instrument designed to capture a hyperspectral image of the solar transition region over a wide field of view in a single exposure.